shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/attempt_3/README.md

 * E. The code will not compile because of line x2
 * F. It compiles but throws an exception at runtime

 ### My answer:
+* Since the turkkey folder does not exist, and path is relative, it will throw an exception at runtime
+* no compilation issues
+* **F**
 <hr>